rsaffi/do-ddns/README.md

 I won't go through the steps of setting these up, but it's pretty straighforward.
 Tutorials can be found on each project's repositories.

-To use the script, simply call it passing as argument the domain you want to update the IP for:
+To use the script, simply call it passing as argument the FQDN of the subdomain you want to update the IP for:

 ```
 ricardo@homeserver ~ $ /usr/local/bin/do-ddns.sh subdomain.example.org